 What is Windows 8?

-Windows 8 is the latest operating system developed by Microsoft for personal computers.
+Windows 8 is an operating system developed by Microsoft for personal computers.
 It is vastly different from all of its predecessors, as the interface is tailored specifically for use on tablets and smartphones.
-The traditional “start” button has been removed entirely (but can be made to appear with the use of a third-party program) and most new laptops with Windows 8 installed utilize a touch-screen.
+The traditional “start” button has been removed entirely (but can be made to appear with the use of a third-party program) and most laptops with Windows 8 installed utilize a touch-screen.
 The operating system also come with pre-installed anti-virus software and the Window Store distribution platform for easy downloads of more than 125,000 available apps.

 Windows 8 is the first Microsoft operating system to feature the Windows Runtime (WinRT) platform, which allows users to run apps written in Microsoft’s typography-based design language known as Metro.
 This same language is now utilized in other Microsoft products, including the Xbox 360 and Outlook.com.